ali-hager/ChatGPT/README.md

 1. **API Development**: An Express server was created to handle API requests and responses from OpenAI.
 2. **Frontend Development**: A React frontend was built to provide a graphical user interface where children can easily ask questions and see answers.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please create an issue or submit a pull request.

-### Steps to Contribute

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some feature'`)
-5. Push to the branch (`git push origin feature-branch`)
-6. Create a new Pull Request

 ## License

 This project is licensed under the MIT License.

----

-Feel free to modify this README to better fit your project's details and specifics.